darshanmarathe/partialjs/readme.md

  5. Full control over script execution with noscript Attribute
  6. You can delay loading with loadafter attribute for any remote template
  7. Support for nested partial tags
+ 8. Support for custom tags
- 8. Zero dependencies
+ 9. Zero dependencies
- 9. Works on IE9+,Chrome,Opera,Firefox and all mobile browsers
+ 10. Works on IE9+,Chrome,Opera,Firefox and all mobile browsers
- 10. Simple to use
+ 11. Simple to use
- 11. can do what ng-include does but without angular
+ 12. can do what ng-include does but without angular
- 12. 3kb normal size
+ 13. 3kb normal size
- 13. 2kb minified
+ 14. 2kb minified